harigustave/weather-app/README.md

 * git clone https://github.com/harigustave/weather-app.git
 * cd weather-app\web-server> npm -g install nodemon
 * cd weather-app\web-server> nodemon .\src\app.js
-* open a browser and type in "localhost:<port>"
+* open a browser and type in "localhost:PORT"

-N.B: <port> is the port number that you will see after the above step 3
+N.B: PORT is the port number that you will see after the above step 3